-D. Junior Members: Individuals who meet the criteria and qualifications established by the Board of Directors and these By-Laws shall become a Junior Member.
+C. Junior Members: Individuals who meet the criteria and qualifications established by the Board of Directors and these By-Laws shall become a Junior Member.
 Junior Members shall not have a vote on the Association's business.
-A Junior Member must be less than 18 years of age, and must have a parent or guardian who is either a Lifetime, Standard or Associate member.
+A Junior Member must be less than 18 years of age, and must have a parent or guardian who is either a Lifetime or Standard member.
 Goats registered in the name of the Junior Member must have registration and transfer forms counter-signed by the parent or guardian.

 Junior Members will lose their "junior" status on 1 Jan following their 18th birthday.

 3.4 Membership Fees: The amount of the annual membership fee for each class of membership shall be established annually by the Board of Directors.
-The initial membership year shall be through the end of the calendar year when the application for membership is submitted, and the following year the membership fee shall be pro-rated.
+The initial membership year shall be through the end of the calendar year when the application for membership is submitted.
 Thereafter, the membership year shall coincide with the calendar year.